-I find that the absence of the elevator had a significant impact on the tenancy because the unit is on the 7th floor and would involve at least three flights of stairs.
-I also take into account the physical abilities of the tenant impacted by the lack of this service and the fact that there were days when the elevators were functional.
+I find that the absence of the elevator had a significant impact on the tenancy because the unit is on the 9th floor and would involve at least 5 flights of stairs.
+I also take into account the physical abilities of the tenant impacted by the lack of this service.
 The tenant testified that he is employed and has no physical disabilities.

 In determining the amount of compensation due to the tenant I was influenced by the fact that the landlord offered assistance to anyone in need of it and provided compensation in the amount of half a month's rent plus a \$100.00 gift certificate.
+The tenant did not accept the offer.
+Accordingly, I find that the tenant did not make efforts to mitigate his losses.

-I find that the tenants' claims for compensation in the amounts of \$6,329.00 for the loss of elevator service is excessive and given that the tenant had full use of the suite during the period of limited or no elevator service, I find that the claims for compensation are not reasonable.
+I find that the tenants' claims for compensation in the amount of \$3,509.00 for the loss of elevator service is excessive and given that the tenant had full use of the suite during the period of limited or no elevator service, I find that the claim for compensation is not reasonable.